We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Time to start your first game!
 Let’s go!
+You need good ideas for a video game.
 What?
 Don’t you know where to start?
 Hmm…

 Try honing in on a particular genre and running with it.
 See what you can come up with when you restrict yourself to one game type.